Danny-vD/VDFramework/README.md

 # VDFramework
-A class library seperated in C# and Unity specific that contains an implementation of the Singleton and EventQueue pattern and a bunch of other useful utilities and extension functions.
+A class library seperated between a C# and Unity specific version that contains an implementation of the Singleton and EventQueue pattern and a bunch of other useful utilities and extension functions.